Communication Support for the deaf

 Qualification objectives

-At the end of the qualification, learners will be able:
+By the end of this qualification, you will be able to:

 Qualification structure